 Now that we’re smack bang in the middle of summer, you’re probably starting to notice a fair bit of summer heat as temperatures rise around the country.
 While this change will affect how you feel, don’t forget that it also can have quite an impact on your lawn, too.

 As such, now is a key time to give your lawn some extra tender loving care, so it stays healthy during summer and looks its best.
 You’re probably already starting to enjoy more outdoor entertaining with pool parties and barbecues already, so you’ll want your lawn to look just as good as the rest of your outdoor space.
 Read on for some key ways you can help your lawn to stay lush as summer progresses.
+With all of this in mind, you may want to think about using something like On Target Landscaping lawn service in order to get your lawn looking at its best for whenever you need it to look amazing.

 Always mow your lawn, even in the hotter months of the year.
 While you might think it’s not so necessary, since the grass often doesn’t grow as quickly during the summer, mowing is actually helpful for your lawn, thickening it up.